The Quiet Man: Production

 The story is set in the fictional community of Inisfree.
-This is not the same as the Lake Isle of Innisfree, a place in Lough Gill on the Sligo–Leitrim border made famous by poet William Butler Yeats, which is a tiny island.
+This is not the same as the Lake Isle of Innisfree, a place in Lough Gill on the Sligo–Leitrim county border made famous by poet William Butler Yeats, which is a tiny island.
 Many scenes for the film were actually shot in and around the village of Cong, County Mayo, on the grounds of Cong's Ashford Castle.
 Cong is now a wealthy small town and the castle a 5-star luxury hotel.
 The connections with the film have led to the area becoming a tourist attraction.
 In 2008, a pub opened in the building used as the pub in the film (it had actually been a shop at the time when the movie was shot); the pub hosts daily re-runs of the film on DVD.
 The Quiet Man Fan Club holds its annual general meeting in Ashford Castle.
-Other locations in the film include Thoor Ballylee, Co.
-Galway, home of poet W.B.
-Yeats for a period, Ballyglunin railway station near Tuam Co.
-Galway, which was filmed as Castletown station, and various places in Connemara Co.
-Galway and Co.
-Mayo.
+Other locations in the film include Thoor Ballylee, County Galway, home of poet W. B. Yeats for a period; Ballyglunin railway station near Tuam, County Galway, which was filmed as Castletown station; and various places in County Mayo and Connemara, County Galway.
 Among those are Lettergesh beach, where the horse race scene was filmed, "The Quiet Man Bridge", signposted off the N59 road between Maam Cross and Oughterard and the "White O'Morn" cottage.
 The latter is located on R336 south of Maam, but long ago fell into ruin.

 The film also presents Ford's depiction of an idealized Irish society, with only implied social divisions based on class and differences in political or religious affiliations.
 The Catholic priest, Father Lonergan, and the Protestant minister, Reverend Playfair, maintain a strong friendly relationship throughout the film, which represented the norm in what was then the Irish Free State, where religious tensions occurred in the 1930s but were the norm only in Northern Ireland.
 One of the allusions to Anglo-Irish animosity occurs after the happy couple is married and a congratulatory toast offered by Hugh Forbes expresses the wish that they live in "national freedom" (the term national has been censored from most editions) and before the final donnybrook when Thornton demands his wife's dowry from Danaher.
 Danaher asks Hugh Forbes, who had been commander of the local Irish Republican Army unit during the fight to expel the British, "So the IRA is in this too, ah", to which Forbes replies, "If it were, not a scorched stone of your fine house would be standing."

 Ernie O'Malley, an Irish Republican Army officer during the war of independence, commander of the anti-Treaty IRA during the Irish Civil War, and author, acted as an advisor to Ford on the local culture, being on set with him every day.
 According to O'Hara, Ford "had a great deal of respect for Ernie...
 He had such respect for Ernie.
 They would natter away like old buddies...
 They liked each other.
 They were friends".